Korons/openMMM/README.md

 # openMMM
 openMorrowind Mod Manager.
-A cli tool to for linux to add mods to openMW
+A cli tool for linux to add mods to openMW

 ## Usage